linzhl1/ultrasmall_phage_in_AMD/README.md

 **new-upset.R**: R scripts used to generate the upset plot in Fig. 1
 ### Figure 2
 **Distance-decay analysis.R**: R scripts used to generate distance-decay relationships (DDRs) based on Bray-Curtis similarity of viral community compositions \
-**Multivariate regression tree.R**: R scripts used to generate multivariate regression tree analysis modeling viral community composition against physicochemical gradients with sum of squares partitioning
+**Multivariate regression tree.R**: R scripts used to generate a multivariate regression tree analysis \
+**NMDS.R**: R scripts used to generate a non-metric multidimensional scaling (NMDS) analysis and a multivariate analysis of variance based on distances and Permutations (PERMANOVA) \
+**Normalized stochasticity ratio.R**: R scripts used to calculate normalized stochasticity ratio \
+**Random forest.R**: R scripts used to generate a random forest analysis to assess the influence of abiotic factors on virus and host community variance \
+### Figure 3
+**RLM and ABT.R**: R scripts used to generate the refined viral lifestyle prediction results and conduct Robust Linear Regression (RLM) and Aggregated Boosted Tree (ABT) analyses \
+**Fig3-abc.dynamic.R**: R scripts used to examine the correlation between virus-host dynamics and EC/pH \
+**Fig3-d.microdiversity_heatmap.R**: R scripts used to generate a heatmap showing the correlation between viral microdiversities and abiotic factors \